Coraline: Plot

 A young girl named Coraline Jones and her parents move into an old house that has been divided into flats.
 The other tenants include former actresses, April Spink and Miriam Forcible, and Mr. Bobo (commonly referred as the "Crazy Old Man Upstairs"), who claims to be training a mouse circus.
 The flat beside Coraline's, which lies behind a big brown door, remains empty.

-During a rainy day she discovers a locked door in the living room, which has been bricked up.
+During a rainy day, she discovers the locked door in the living room, which has been bricked up.
 As she goes to visit her neighbors, Mr. Bobo relays her a message from the mice warning her against going through the door.
 Spink and Forcible read Coraline's fortune on tea leaves and agree that she is in danger before giving her a lucky adder stone that is "good for bad things".
 Despite these warnings, Coraline decides to unlock the door when she is home by herself and finds the brick wall behind the door gone.
 In its place is a long passageway, which leads to a flat identical to her own, inhabited by her Other Mother and Other Father, button-eyed and exaggerated doppelgängers of her parents.
-In this “Other World”, Coraline finds everything to be better than her own – the Other Parents are attentive, her toy box is filled with sentient toys, and the world's counterparts of Spink and Forcible perform a cabaret show in their flat.
+In this "Other World", Coraline finds everything to be better than her own – the Other Parents are attentive, her toy box is filled with sentient toys, and the world's counterparts of Spink and Forcible perform a cabaret show in their flat.
 She even finds the feral black cat that wanders around the house in the real world can talk, however she learns he is not of the Other World; he only travels from one world.
 He warns Coraline of the imminent danger, but Coraline pays him no heed.

 The Other Mother offers Coraline a chance to stay in the Other World forever, if Coraline will allow buttons to be sewn over her eyes.
-Coraline is horrified and returns back through the door to go home.
+Coraline is horrified and returns through the door to go home.
 Upon her return to her flat, Coraline finds her real parents are missing, eventually discovering that the Other Mother has kidnapped them.
 Though frightened of returning, Coraline goes back to the Other World to confront the Other Mother and rescue her parents.
-In the garden, the Cat advises Coraline to challenge the Other Mother, as “her kind of thing loves games and challenges”.
+In the garden, the Cat advises Coraline to challenge the Other Mother, as "her kind of thing loves games and challenges".
 The Other Mother tries to convince Coraline to stay, but she refuses and is detained behind a mirror as a punishment.